rakshith077-bn/neovim-setup/README.md

 ![Nvim-Tree Preview](https://github.com/rakshith077-bn/neovim-setup/blob/main/Photos/NvimTree.png)

-- **Note**: The font used is https://www.jetbrains.com/lp/mono/.
+- **Note**: The font used in the screenshot is https://www.jetbrains.com/lp/mono/.

 ## Pre-requisite
-- Current stable version of `neovim` - https://neovim.io.
+- Current stable version of `neovim` - https://neovim.io
-- `vim-plug` : package manager for neovim.
-Installation : https://github.com/junegunn/vim-plug
+- `vim-plug` : package manager for neovim - https://github.com/junegunn/vim-plug
-- Works when you have a terminal that supports a `termguicolors`.
+- Works with a terminal that supports a `termguicolors`.
 If your using `iterm2` or `warp` you should be fine.
 Does not work with default terminal.

 ## Installation
-- Clone the repositry using `git clone https://github.com/rakshith077-bn/PEFT/edit/main/README.md`
+- Clone the repositry using `git clone https://github.com/rakshith077-bn/neovim-setup`
-- Delete the README.md using `rm -rf README.md`
-- Assuming you have created a **~/.config/nvim** directory.
+- Assuming you have created a `~/.config/nvim` directory.
 Move the `init.vim` file to the directory with `mv init.vim ~/.config/nvim`
-- Install the required plugins with `:PlugInstall` run as a nvim command
+- Install the required plugins with `:PlugInstall` run as a nvim command.